Founders / owners

 Jane Zimmerman

-Zimmerman was a friend of Suzy Stern, and was introduced by her to Jack MacAuliffe, who pitched them the idea of New Albion Brewing Co.
+Zimmerman was a friend of Suzy Stern, and was introduced by her to Jack McAuliffe, who pitched them the idea of New Albion Brewing Co.
 She also invested $1,500 to help start New Albion Brewery and worked there at the very start.
 But Zimmerman left after less than a year, to go back to school at Sonoma State University, and later became a psychotherapist.
 She remained in Sonoma, California, where she worked at the Center for Healing Arts, but is now retired.

 2025 INDUCTEE